Maximellerbach/RL-environnement-for-autonomous-car/README.md

 in this environnement, a car (represented by a red point) is evolving, his goal is too survive as long as possible (so make as many laps as possible)

 rewards are :
--if the car is going forward then reward = current speed -if the car is turning then reward = half the current speed -if the car is making an half turn reward = - 45
+*if the car is going forward then reward = current speed *if the car is turning then reward = half the current speed *if the car is making an half turn reward = - 45
--if the car is going out of the track reward = - 150 and break the run/ cause respawn + AI training
+*if the car is going out of the track reward = - 150 and break the run/ cause respawn + AI training